mmctl/easycrypt-ext/README.md

 > [!IMPORTANT]
 > The current version of this package should be compatible with (at least)
 > Emacs 29.1 or newer.
-However, it has only been tested with Emacs version 30.1.
+However, it has only been tested with Emacs version 30.1 and newer.

 ## Table of Contents